sschwarzer/racket-glossary/README.md

 Therefore, feel free to make contributions either in Markdown or Scribble, whatever you prefer.

+Generally, information that isn't complete enough for the glossary itself should go into `glossary_notes.md`.

 ## Contributions

-I'm still experimenting with the format and want to write more glossary entries myself before I settle.
+I'm still experimenting with the writing approach and want to write more glossary entries myself before I settle.

-At some point, I'll surely need feedback, especially on the intermediate and advanced entries.
+I'll surely need some feedback, especially on the intermediate and advanced entries.
+I recommend that you, at least for now, make contributions as pull requests to the [glossary_notes.md file](./glossary_notes.md).
+See the beginning of that file for information on what to add there.

 ## License